 The symptoms could be similar to those of normal pregnancy.
 So, how is cryptic pregnancy different from the normal?

-Why Is Cryptic Pregnancy Cryptic?
+How Is A Cryptic Pregnancy Cryptic?

 Pregnancy remains a secret because of these reasons: